AbbyRead/Tokex/README.md

 # Tokex
 Toki Pona's alphabet is only made up of 14 Latin characters, so I made a way to represent them all using hexadecimal digits (hexits), including representation for some punctuation/separation characters.
 ```
-1 bit represents one binary digit (0 or 1)
+    1 bit = one binary digit (0 or 1)
    1 byte = 8 bits
  1 nibble = 4 bits
 2 nibbles = 1 byte

 Bytes are generally represented in hexadecimal, for ease of reading by human beings.
-Where as decimal digits cover a range of 10 values (0 to 9), hexadecimal digits range 16 possible values.
+Whereas decimal digits cover a range of 10 values (0-9),
-(hexa: 6 and deci: 10 numerals)
+  hexadecimal digits range 16 possible values (hexa: 6 and deci: 10 numerals).
-Since we don't have more than 10 arabic numerals available to work with, A-F make up the additional 6.
+Since we don't have more than 10 arabic numerals available to work with,
-0-9 and then A-F, with A-F having base values of 10-15.
+  the letters A-F are added to the roster: 0123456789ABCDEF (base values 0-15 in decimal).
 A-F can also be represented in lowercase a-f, either way representing the same set of values.

 As if stored in a byte of memory,